This is a beautiful invitation to envision, enjoy and beautify beauty. No, this isn’t a pleonasm, it is an accentuation of all things lovely.

 GoalsTo foster a peaceful and calm environment through this activityTo inspire creativity and aesthetic sense in the childTo praise their interest and desire to make their environment beautifulTo strengthen object discrimination and process orderTo encourage and support independence during everyday activitiesTo provide an opportunity to use gross motor skills with control and careFor the older children who use scissors, to refine fine motor skills

-Materials– a child-sized pitcher with some water in it– flowers (we prefer real flowers, but artificial will work fine)– a microfiber rag (for cleaning spills, if there are any)For older children, you may want to provide a pair of child-sized scissors so they can trim the ends of the stems before putting them in the vase.
+Materials– a child-sized pitcher with some water in it– flowers (we prefer real flowers, but artificial will work fine)– a mat or a child-sized table– a microfiber rag (for cleaning spills, if there are any)For older children, you may want to provide a pair of child-sized scissors so they can trim the ends of the stems before putting them in the vase.